40tude/rust_coding_interview/README.md

         * I can repeat some items from one solution to another if I have trouble to keep them in mind
         * I usually confirm if the code of the cell has been executed in the [**Rust Playground**](https://play.rust-lang.org/)
     * There may be cells with code that doesn't work and I explain why
-    * If there are multiple versions of the same solution I explain the changes from one version to the next.
+    * If there are multiple versions of the same solution
+        * I explain the changes from one version to the next.
+        * If it make sense, I highlight if one of the versions is my <span style="color:lime"><b>Preferred solution</b></span>

 This how the beginning of the notebook looks like :